umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 ## Use of Artificial Intelligence

-Artificial Intelligence tools were used during the planning and research stages of this e-portfolio.
-ChatGPT was used to help organise the portfolio structure, identify possible artefacts and understand concepts related to censorship and government regulation.
-I checked the information against the Week 9 workshop material and original sources.
-I reviewed and revised the material and developed my final reflections to represent my own learning and workshop experience.
+For the planning and research phases of this e-portfolio, Artificial Intelligence tools were leveraged.
+ChatGPT was applied in order to structure the portfolio, list potential artefacts, and comprehend articles pertaining to censorship and governmental regulation.
+The information was validated against the Week 9 workshop material and primary sources.
+The material was scrutinised and improved while the last thoughts were written to express my learning and experience from the workshop.

 ---